JoshGo6/InstallingGoOnUbuntu/test.md

-# **How To Install Go and Set Up a Local Programming Environment on Ubuntu 18.04**
+# **How To Install and Configure Go on Ubuntu 22.04.4 LTS*

 Google developed [Go](https://golang.org/) out of a need for a programming language that is uncomplicated, compiles quickly, and runs efficiently in production.
 Addtionally, while Go is a versatile, general-purpose language, it’s particularly well-suited for programs using networking or distributed systems, earning it a reputation as "the language of the cloud”.
 Go also simplifies formatting, by making the format of your code part of the language specification, and it streamlines deployment by compiling to a single binary.
 Learning Go is straightforward, with a small set of keywords, making it a good choice for beginners and experienced developers alike.

-This tutorial guides you through installing and configuring a programming workspace with Go via the command line in an for Ubuntu 18.04 environment, but the principles described here apply to other Debian Linux distributions.
+This tutorial guides you through installing and configuring a programming workspace with Go via the command line in an for Ubuntu 22.04.4 LTS  environment, but the principles described here apply to other Debian Linux distributions.

 ## Prerequisites

-You will need a computer or virtual machine with Ubuntu 18.04 installed, admin access to the machine, and an internet connection.
-You can download this operating system via the [Ubuntu 18.04 releases page](http://releases.ubuntu.com/releases/18.04/).
+You will need a computer or virtual machine with Ubuntu 22.04.4 LTS installed, admin access to the machine, and an internet connection.
+You can download this operating system via the [Ubuntu 22.04.4 LTS release page](http://releases.ubuntu.com/jammy).
 Additionally, this tutorial assumes you are comfortable using Ubuntu at the command line.
 For more information about the Linux command line, see the [Introduction to the Linux Terminal](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal) tutorial.

 ## Download and verify installation file